 Access to the site is via Stonehaven Drive, with emergency access to Via Del Agua.
 To reduce biological impacts and the amount of grading, the entry street from Stonehaven Drive has been aligned to limit steep grades and turns.
-The access includes a lengthened bridge with a more direct orientation into the gated project entry.
-The connection point of the emergency access is located northeasterly in order to separate the main project entry from the emergency access.
+The main access road has been re-designed to widen the entry road from 52 feet to 56 feet, with wider curves and medians to facilitate access for moving vans and emergency vehicles, and now includes a sidewalk on one side.
+The bridge has been extended to 80 feet from 75 feet, and will be approximately 35 feet high instead of 25 feet high.
+The bridge will be widened to 85 feet to accommodate the median and landscape features on both sides of the bridge.
+The main entry road from Stonehaven to the southern property line has been redesigned to avoid conflict with existing residential driveways on Stonehaven, and an entry feature and landscape features have been enhanced to resolve the existing issues with landscape in that area, and the area will be maintained at the expense of the HOA instead of the City landscape and maintenance district, includes a lengthened bridge with a more direct orientation into the gated project entry. connection point of the The emergency access road has been re-designed to provide additional fire protection to the lots on the west, situated behind lots 1 through 30, add a fire staging area, and enter the project into the middle of Planning Area 1, allowing more expedient access for emergency vehicles into the heart of the project and to provide additional separation from is located northeasterly in order to separate the main project entry. from the emergency access.
 The emergency access would be located along an access easement through the westerly property, situated behind lots 1 through 30 and connecting to Esperanza Hills Parkway near the Orange County Fire Authority Emergency Fire Staging Area.
 The emergency access road would also provide a separate connection point to Esperanza Hills Parkway southerly of the gated entrance.
 This would provide a secondary emergency connection for use at the discretion of OCFA.
+Fuel modification zones have been increased where lots are located at the top of slopes, and an additional 100-foot fire break will be installed east of the proposed Cielo Vista project to protect the emergency access road until the Cielo Vista project is constructed.